Interpreter Education

 Becoming an American Sign Language - English Interpreter

 Students who wish to become qualified sign language interpreters must develop fluency in both American Sign Language (ASL) and English.
-The Interpreter Education curriculum prepares individuals to work as entry-level American Sign Language - English interpreters making it possible for Deaf and hearing people to communicate with one another in a variety of interactive settings.
-An AAS Degree in Interpreter Education (A55300) is available for students wanting to become ASL-English Interpreters.
+The Interpreter Education curriculum prepares individuals to work as entry-level ASL - English interpreters making it possible for Deaf and hearing people to communicate with one another in a variety of interactive settings.

-The AAS in Interpreter Education is a 76-credit program that typically takes up to eight semesters to complete because foundational ASL skills must be acquired before learning to interpret between ASL and English.
-The part-time program is spread out over eight semesters, with most semesters requiring between 9 and 11 credits hours of study.
-Because of course sequencing, students wishing to complete the AAS in Interpreter Education are strongly encouraged to begin their studies with ASL 111 and ASL 181 in the Fall term.
-Students wishing to take more than two semesters of ASL are strongly encourages to begin their ASL studies in the Fall term in order to follow proper course sequencing.
-Students also should seek academic advising directly from the program to discuss their course sequence and career goals with the program faculty.
+The AAS in Interpreter Education (A55300) is a 70-credit program that typically takes up to five semesters to complete because foundational ASL skills must be acquired before learning to interpret between ASL and English.
+The full-time program is spread out over five semesters, with most semesters requiring between 12 and 17 credits hours of study.
+Because of course sequencing, students wishing to complete the AAS in Interpreter Education are strongly encouraged to begin their studies with ASL and IPP course in the Fall term.
+Students should seek academic advising directly from the program faculty regarding their course sequence and career.

 Certificate in Basic ASL Communication